johnfedoruk/bangular/aio/content/guide/testing.md

-The following Angular test demonstrates that clicking a button in the template leads to an update of the on-screen message.
+The following Bangular test demonstrates that clicking a button in the template leads to an update of the on-screen message.

 <code-example path="testing/src/app/bag/bag.spec.ts" region="ButtonComp" title="src/app/bag/bag.spec.ts (ButtonComp)" linenums="false"></code-example>